joinpursuit/8-3-module-three-assessment/README.md

 #### Movies page (`/movies`) select dropdown : 1 point

-- [ ] All content should be inside some element with the class `.movies`.
+- [ok] All content should be inside some element with the class `.movies`.

 - [ ] Has the text "Select a Movie" on the page.